anilmavis/laboratory-back-end/README.md

 ### Tests
 Tthere are unit tests but no integration tests currently, since the functionality is tested via Postman.
 ### Authorisation
 Since Basic Auth is used, the login credentials is sent for every request.
 Thus, HTTPS is recommended.
-The default credentials in the database is user:user and admin:admin.
+The default credentials in the database are user:user and admin:admin.
 There are two roles, USER and ADMIN.
 ### Database
 H2 embedded in-memory SQL database is used for convenience.
 However, it can be configured to use a file for volatile storage.
 The other databases such as MySQL can also be configured easily without affecting the code.
 There are bidirectional many-to-one relations between the patient / laborant and report tables to make the tables third normal form.
 There is a many to many bidirectional relationship between user and role tables.
 Since this project is small-scale, the report photos are stored in the database instead of file system.
 #### SQL ER Diagram